Akillis Story

 Farm

-Sirin will happily run together along their fence line.
-Mostly they go about their guard
+Sirin would happily run together along their fence line.
+Mostly they would go about their guard

 business in their own pastures.
-Every six months, however, Akilli cannot believe Sirin has
+Every six months, however, Akilli could not believe Sirin had

 the gall to come into heat on her property.
 How dare she!
-Thats when you will
+Thats when you would

 occasionally hear Akillis heart-stopping displeasure toward Sirin through the gate.

-Although the two intact female ASDs could never work together in the same pasture, they do
+Although the two intact female ASDs could never work together in the same pasture, they did

 work together beautifully in side-by-side pastures.
-While one sleeps, the other is always
+While one slept, the other was always

 visible and alert.
-Often during the day they can be found facing different directions
+Often during the day they could be found facing different directions

 while on lookout.

-human or animal, are Akillis favorite visitors.
-She is happy to greet them and give
+Babies, human or animal, were Akillis favorite visitors.
+She was happy to greet them and give

 them loving kisses.
 While she would stay aloof with an adult visitor to her pasture, just

-give that person a baby to hold and Akilli is then their best friend!
+give that person a baby to hold and Akilli was then their best friend!

 |